bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 ```
 If we open up our HTML file in a browser, we should now see the words
 `Jell-O Burled!` on our page.
 If we use the browser tools to inspect the page
-(right-click on the page and select “inspect”, or hotkeys fn + f12), we notice
+(right-click on the page and select "inspect", or hotkeys fn + f12), we notice
 the new `h1` with the id we gave it.
 ________________________________________________________________________________
 # Hello, World DOMination: Inserting Elements in JS File and Script Block